jdalrymple/gitbeaker/README.md

   </a>
 </p>

-> A typed [GitLab](https://gitlab.com/gitlab-org/gitlab/) SDK for Browser, Node.js, Deno and CLI usage.
+> A typed [GitLab](https://gitlab.com/gitlab-org/gitlab/) SDK for Browser, Node.js, Deno, Bun and CLI usage.

 ## Table of Contents